For the GRE General Test, you must write an issue and an argument essay. The two essays are quite different.

 To achieve a top score, you'll need to demonstrate that you can write clearly and effectively.
 To that extent you'll need to accomplish the following:

 Your score on the essay section of the GRE exam is used by graduate schools to evaluate your writing and analytical skills.
 Two separate trained readers will read your essays.
 They will score each essay based on many factors, and the scores will be combined and averaged.
 Scores are given on a range from zero to six, in half-point increments.
-The ETS provides the criteria that are used to score the issue and argument essays.
-Although in the essay section grammar and spelling are important, it is much more important that you concentrate on writing a coherent, complete, and persuasive essay.
+The ETS website provides an overview for both the issue and argument writing tasks, as well as a Score Level Descriptions page.

 Contrary to common belief, writing an essay is not something that happens spontaneously.
 Luckily, you can improve your writing, and there are several "rules" that you should be aware of to help you compose an essay that is concise, poignant, and easy to understand.